raghnall6402/Adam-John-Map-Generator/README.md

 # Project Title: Random Game Map Generator

+Adam Update: As of right now, for the first milestone, the map generator is able to generate maps manually as well as generate basic maps with random paths.
+The path-making algorithm has been working 100% of the time.
+The next thing to do is to implement the hash table and generation algorithms for different tile types.

 ### Statement
 Adam: Our project is a random game map generator.
 It will generate 2D game maps using various square tiles holding different graphics.
 Each graphic will be attached to rules that will determine the nature of how it can be randomly generated.
 For example, some tiles may only be able to appear a certain number of times, or some may not be able to be placed adjacent to each other.
 Our project is interesting because, depending on the complexity of our tile placement rules and the number of graphics we have, we can generate a large number of unique maps that appear to be designed by a human, but are actually generated randomly.